 Viruses are extremely tiny infectious agents.
 They multiply in the living cells of a host organism like an animal or a human being, and spread from host to host.
 The subgroup called coronaviruses includes many varieties, some highly infectious and dangerous.

 COVID-19, shares some initial similar symptoms with other common respiratory infections.
-Although our understanding of COVID-19 continues to expand, the following breakdown of typical symptoms by type of ailment may help guide next steps.
+Although our understanding of COVID-19 continues to expand (and sometimes people can be asymptomatic and still be positive), the following breakdown of typical symptoms by type of ailment may help guide next steps.
+It’s important to note, that as new COVID strains come on the scene, symptoms can vary.

 Play it safe.
-Get your flu shot and if you have been exposed to someone sick: stay home and away from others; monitor symptoms; see your provider/get tested; rest; stay hydrated and treat symptoms.
-When you go out, make sure to socially distance yourself from others and wear a mask (that covers your nose and mouth); continue to wash hands with soap and often; use hand sanitizer and disinfect often-touched surfaces.
+Get your vaccines and if you have been exposed to someone sick: stay home and away from others; monitor symptoms; see your provider/get tested; rest; stay hydrated and treat symptoms.
+When you go out, make sure to socially distance yourself from others and in public places, wear a mask (that covers your nose and mouth); continue to wash hands with soap and often; use hand sanitizer and disinfect often-touched surfaces.